BruceWind/SoftCodec/README.md

 **2. Testing with a RTMP server:**

-You may not have a RTMP server.

-You need to establish a RTMP server which receives app pushed RTMP stream transmits stream to other players.
+You must have a RTMP server which receives stream app pushed.
+The RTMP server can also transfer data to video players.

 I had written a blog to teach someone else how to establish it.
 You can look into the [blog](https://github.com/BruceWind/BruceWind.github.io/blob/master/md/establish-RTMP-server-with-docker.md).

-**3. Pushing.**
+**3. Pushing stream.**

-modify this code in `MainActivity` to target your rtmp server:
+modify this code line below in `MainActivity` to point to your rtmp server:
 ``` java
 private String mRtmpPushUrl = "rtmp://192.168.50.14/live/live";
 ```